Russia strikes Kyiv as troops consolidate gains in the east

 KYIV, Ukraine (AP) — Russia attacked the Ukrainian capital in the early hours of Sunday morning, striking at least two residential buildings, Kyiv Mayor Vitali Klitschko said, as elsewhere Russian troops consolidated their gains in the east.

 Associated Press journalists in Kyiv saw rescue services battling flames and rescuing civilians.
-Klitschko said two people were hospitalized with injuries.
+Klitschko said two people were hospitalized with injuries and a 7-year-old girl was pulled alive from the rubble.

 Ukraine Member of Parliament Oleksiy Goncharenko wrote on the Telegram messaging app that “according to prelim data 14 missiles were launched against Kyiv region and Kyiv.”